Lupin3000/ESP/doc/017_human_interaction_tutorials.md

 Start with keys `Control` + `d`.
 Stop the loop with keys `Control` + `c`.
 To leave the REPL, press keys `Control` + `x`.

-> There is also an other disadvantage in case of `polling`, it does take a lot of the CPU resources!
+> There is also another disadvantage in case of `polling`, it does take a lot of the CPU resources!

 ## Button (Interrupt Handler)